Wedding of King Juan Carlos of Spain and Princess Sophia of Greece

 Juan Carlos joined his then 2-year-old sister Pilar in the nursery.
 Juan Carlos’ second sister Margarita followed in 1939, along with brother Alfonso in 1941.
 Although he was christened Juan Alfonso Carlos in honor of his father and grandfathers, he was known among his family as “Juanito,” the diminutive version of Juan.
 Like the majority of Spaniards, Juan Carlos was raised a Roman Catholic.

-Born several years after the proclamation of the Second Spanish Republic and exile of the Spanish royals, Juan Carlos grew up mainly in Portugal, Switzerland, and Italy.
+Born several years after the proclamation of the Second Spanish Republic and the exile of the Spanish royals, Juan Carlos grew up mainly in Portugal, Switzerland, and Italy.
 Juan Carlos and Alfonso later continued their studies in Spain with the consent of Generalissimo Francisco Franco.
 Juan Carlos completed his secondary schooling at the San Isidro Institute in Madrid.

 In 1956, Juan Carlos’ life took a tragic turn when his younger brother Alfonso died after a shooting at the family’s home in Portugal.
 Stories began circulating that Juan Carlos had unintentionally killed his brother by firing the gun, unaware it was loaded.
 Juan Carlos’ role in Alfonso’s death (if he had one) has never been officially addressed, although by most accounts the death was accidental.